Linkmaster2031/SMG-Before-the-Sequel-Public-Release/README.md

 And... this isn't over folks, World 2 is in development starting today!

+If you want to stream or make videos about the mod, please leave a download link for it!
+This is greatly appreciated for literally any mod, not just mine!

 Logo made by Benost52 on Youtube and Twitch.

 -Linkmaster2301